horseshoe7/ColorGen/README.md

 // Perhaps you want to support Dark Mode.
 Just add a second hex value after the first one.
 The first is always 'Any' and the second is for dark mode.
 #FF0000 #AA0000 Red You can see that the second value is darker than the first

+#010101 _almostBlack This is a private color and will not be exported.

 // Create an Alias to an already defined color.
 You can see the pattern: $ExistingColorname AliasName.  ($ character required!)
 $ColorName MainTitleText

+$_almostBlack SecondaryTextColor But private colors can be used to generate 'functional' color names without exposing the abstract name to (say) a developer

 // You should ideally define your colors at the top, and all aliases below them!